AloisSeckar/demos-java/README.md

-# Java demos - new language features from Java 11 to 25
+# Java demos - new language features from Java 11 to 26

-This application helps to show some new features being introduced in Java versions until Java 25.
+This application helps to show some new features being introduced in Java versions until Java 26.

 All relevant info is written down in comments inside sources.

 ## Prerequisites

-This project requires **Java JDK 25** to run.
-I namely use [GraalVM for JDK 25](https://www.graalvm.org/release-notes/JDK_25/) for development and testing.
+This project requires **Java JDK 26** to run.
+Namely, [OpenJDK 26](https://jdk.java.net/26/) build is used for development and testing.
 For compiling, [Maven](https://maven.apache.org/index.html) is required (newest available version is advised).

 ## Usage